Valencia is a fantastic Mediterranean city located just a few hours away from Madrid or Barcelona, perfect for a weekend getaway.

 The Institut Valencia d’Art Modern is Valencia’s best modern art exhibition.

-Valencia is well-know for the Fallas celebration, when the city is full to the tops.
-The festival consists in an exhibition of cartoon-like figures made from carton and paper, which are eventually burned.
+Valencia is well-known for the Fallas celebration when the city is completely booked.
+The festival consists of an exhibition of cartoon-like figures made from carton and paper, which are eventually burned.
 A bit kitsch, yet a classic.

 Study in Valencia

 Many tourists interested in learning Spanish find Valencia a great choice.
-Lower costs compared to Madrid, Barcelona, as well as warmer weather and better beach side.
+Lower costs compared to Madrid, and Barcelona, as well as warmer weather and better beachside.
 During summertime, the city is full of Americans, French, Brits, and Germans trying to learn some new Spanish words while they down tasty sangria.

 What to Eat in Valencia?